Payment of Wages: Maryland

 - Maryland law prohibits wage deductions except in a few narrowly defined circumstances.
 Penalties are imposed for violations.
 See Permitted and Prohibited Wage Deductions.

 - With each wage payment, employers are required to provide employees with a statement of earnings and deductions.
 Maryland law prohibits employers from putting the employee's Social Security Number on any wage-related document.
+Pay rate notices are required to be provided to employees when they are hired and when a change in pay or payday is made.
 Penalties are imposed for violations.
 See Pay Statement Requirements.

 - Employers are required to pay terminated employees all wages on or before the next regular payday.
 Accrued leave time need not be paid if certain conditions are satisfied.
 Penalties are imposed for violations.
 See Termination Pay.

 - Wages are considered abandoned property if they are unclaimed by an employee for three years.
 Maryland employers must report and remit the unclaimed amounts by October 31st of each year and notify affected employees within a certain time period.
 Penalties are imposed for violations.
 See Unclaimed Wages.